ShaneIsrael/SIA-Message-Board/README.md

         #~~~~~~
         The default sms number should be in the form +9995553333
         #where 9's are the area code and so forth
-        account.sid=""
-        auth.token=""
-        sms.default.number=""
+        twilio.enabled=false
+        account.sid="YOUR_TWILIO_SID"
+        auth.token="YOUR_TWILIO_AUTH"
+        sms.default.number="YOUR_TWILIO_PHONE_NUMBER"

 3. On your Twilio account, add your Trial `account sid, auth token, and phone number` into empty quotes.
+Set `twilio.enabled="false"` to `twilio.enabled="true"`.
 Make sure you format the phone number as +9995553333.
 Save the file.

 4. Now go back to your Twilio account and select `DEV TOOLS`from the navbar.
 Select `TWIML APPS` from the sub-menu.
 Now create a new TwiML App by clicking the `Create TwiML App` button.
 Pause and go to step 4.